How to Get Into Ivy League MBA Programs

 In addition to preparing for the GMAT and crafting a perfect resume, research your target school's values.
 Consider their core values and subtly reflect them throughout your application.

-When applying, consider details like Harvard Business School's dedication to the actionable promotion of racial equity and diversity.
 Additionally, Dartmouth's holistic approach to the admissions process seeks out smart, curious, and engaged applicants who showcase accomplishments and principles.

 4. Demonstrate Soft Skills and Managerial Abilities

 Ivy League MBA programs look at more than your academic transcripts and resume.
-The ability to demonstrate practical soft skills, such as communication, critical thinking, and leadership is paramount.
+The ability to demonstrate practical soft skills, such as communication, critical thinking, and leadership, is paramount.
 Show these schools that you can work confidently while promoting a collaborative, respectful, and enthusiastic work environment.

 Soft skills smoothly segue into your managerial abilities.
 How people behave and manage in the workplace is more important than ever.
 In addition to showcasing soft skills, demonstrating a dedication to a safe and equitable professional environment is no longer an exception.
 It is a managerial best practice.